Round Rock, Texas

-Round Rock is a city in Williamson and Travis counties, Texas, United States, part of the Austin Metro Area.
-Its population is 119,468 according to the 2020 census.
+Round Rock is a city in Williamson and Travis counties in the U.S. state of Texas.
+The population was 119,468 at the 2020 census.
+It is part of the Greater Austin metropolitan area.

 The city straddles the Balcones Escarpment, a fault line in which the areas roughly east of I-35 are flat and characterized by having black, fertile soils of the Blackland Prairie, and the west side of the Escarpment, which consists mostly of hilly, karst-like terrain with little topsoil and higher elevations and which is part of the Texas Hill Country.
-Located about 20 mi north of Austin, Round Rock shares a common border with Austin near State Highway 45.
+Located about 15 mi north of Austin, Round Rock shares a common border with Austin near State Highway 45.

 Round Rock is the international headquarters of Dell, which employs about 16,000 people at its Round Rock facilities.
 Retailers in Round Rock include IKEA, Premium Outlets, and the mixed-use La Frontera center.

 History

 As the area developed into a rural Anglo community, some of the modern paved roads followed the original Native-American pathways.
 One famous immigration route passed through Round Rock and is called the "Double File Trail" because the path was wide enough for two horsemen to ride side-by-side.
 It is part of a longer trail from North Texas that crossed the San Gabriel River in Georgetown, Brushy Creek in Round Rock, and the Colorado River in Austin.